-Members were further reminded that a request to amend the delivery of the Areas at Risk programme from a direct award process to an open competitive format, approved in August 2020 was suspended in November 2020 pending review of the Areas at Risk Programme by DfC.
-The Areas at Risk programme would therefore remain a direct award process application for 2021/22 with funding allocations outlined below.
+Members are further reminded that a request to amend the delivery of the Areas at Risk programme from a direct award process to an open competitive format, approved in August 2020 was suspended in November 2020 pending review of the Areas at Risk Programme by DfC.
+The Areas at Risk programme will therefore remain a direct award process application for 2021/22 with funding allocations outlined below.

-A Letter of Offer had now been received from the Department for Communities a copy of which was circulated.
+A Letter of Offer has now been received from the Department for Communities a copy of which is enclosed.

-The offer remained at £66,750 for 2021/22.
-There was no change from 2020/21 funding.
+The offer remains at £66,750 for 2021/22.
+There is no change from 2020/21 funding.